marcel-kondermann/hello-world/README.md

 # hello-world
 my first repo

-I use this prooject to improve yGit-skills.
+I use this project to improve my Git-skills.